mwilkin/independent1/README.md

 #### Support or contribution instructions

 _If you run into any issues, problems or have questions or suggestions.
-Please contact me_ {mwilkin22@gmail.com}
+Please contact me at_ <mwilkin22@gmail.com>